5 Most Common Car Problems

 The best way to keep on top of your oil is to frequently check your vehicle’s oil level as well as watch for any warning lights.
 If your oil pressure gets too low, your lights should warn you.
 If so, get your vehicle serviced right away.

 If your vehicle makes a burning smell or a clunking sound, it could be an indication of low oil.
-Let your vehicle cooldown before checking if you have a low oil level.
+Let your vehicle cool down before checking if you have a low oil level.

-Catch the problem before it starts!
-Contact General Transmission today for your transmission checkup.
+Call General Transmission today for your transmission checkup.